We support organisations working with or for children and young people by providing expert advice, practical guidance, and bespoke training.

 We offer a multidisciplinary perspective supported by our extensive networks across education, health and social care.
 We are also unique in that we train and work with a group of Young Research Advisers who inform, review and evaluate the research we carry out.

 We work in close partnership with academic institutes, public bodies and government departments to use our research evidence to improve outcomes.
 All our research feeds into our policy and practice work to ensure that we make a positive and lasting impact for children and young people.

 You can see some of our recent research projects here.
-Or if you’d like to speak to one of team about possible collaborations or research work then please email Enver Solomon, director of External Affairs at ESolomon@ncb.org.uk.
+Or if you’d like to speak to one of team about possible collaborations or research work then please email Gayle Munro, Head of Research and Evidence, at firstname.lastname@example.org.

 Young Research Advisors